Mental Health Resources for BIPOC Students

 - Meditation… Black lives matter meditation for healing racial trauma.
 “Guided meditation is one way to assist in calming a heightened state of distress, affirming one’s value and humanity, and re-centering with love for Black people.”

-- Liberate a subscription-based mediation app that includes practices and talks designed for the Black community.
+- Liberate Meditation is a subscription-based mediation app that includes practices and talks designed for the Black community.

 - The Safe Place is a minority mental health app geared towards the Black community.
 This app brings together awareness of mental health, education, self-care tips, and more all in one place.
 While it is geared towards the Black Community, everyone can benefit from it.